-Local sorority members wear chucks and Pearls for Vice President Harris
+Local sorority members wear Chucks and pearls for Vice President Harris

 ROCHESTER, N.Y.
 (WROC) — Millions watched the inauguration and for some Greek sorority members right here in our area, they watched as one of their own became the first female vice president.

-Some even dressed up for the occasion, wearing pearl necklaces and tennis shoes in support of the new Vice President, Kamala Harris.
+Some even dressed up for the occasion, wearing pearl necklaces and Converse Chuck Taylors in support of the new Vice President, Kamala Harris.

 Harris is the first woman to hold the position as Vice president of the United States.